Wang Shih-chien

-Wang Shih-chien (王世堅; born 1 January 1960) is a Taiwanese politician.
-A member of the Democratic Progressive Party, Wang served on the Taipei City Council from 1998 to 2005.
-He sat on the Legislative Yuan between 2005 and 2008.
-Wang was reelected to the Taipei City Council in 2010.
+Wang Shih-chien (王世堅 (Wáng Shìjiān); born 1 January 1960) is a Taiwanese politician and businessman.
+A member of the Democratic Progressive Party (DPP), he has served as a member of the Legislative Yuan representing Taipei City Constituency 2.
+He previously served on the Taipei City Council from 1998 to 2005 and was also a legislator from 2005 to 2008.